 4 in line with the above, the ITU mandate, the WSIS outcomes and the Millennium Development Goals, to recognize the global initiative of the assistance to indigenous peoples worldwide as an integral part of the activities of BDT,

+5 to carry out the necessary actions to reinforce the implementation of Output4.3 of the Buenos Aires Action Plan as it relates to indigenous peoples, establishing collaboration mechanisms with the Member States, other relevant regional and international organizations and cooperation agencies,

 requests the Secretary-General

-to bring the assistance provided by BDT through its activities to indigenous peoples to the attention of the Plenipotentiary Conference (Antalya, 2006), with a view to providing appropriate financial and human resources for the relevant actions and projects to be implemented in the framework of the telecommunication sector.
+to bring the continuous assistance provided by BDT through its activities to indigenous peoples to the attention of the Plenipotentiary Conference (Dubai, 2018), with a view to providing appropriate financial and human resources for the relevant actions and projects to be implemented in the framework of the telecommunication sector,

+invites

+1 Member States to provide the necessary facilities and information to allow the participation of members of indigenous peoples and communities in the activities provided for in this resolution;

+2 Sector Members to support the implementation of the activities provided for in this resolution.

 Reasons: Considering the call to review existing World Telecommunication Development Conference (WTDC) Resolutions and Recommendations with a view of streamlining the total number of these targeted towards optimizing budgetary resources within the ITU-D.